 Raw fruits and slightly cooked vegetables give the body a rich supply of glutathione, which is important for egg quality.

-It also helps to add antioxidants into your diet because antioxidants help to prevent chromosomal abnormalities in the embryo (2).
+It also helps to add fruits and vegetables into your diet because they contain antioxidants that help to prevent chromosomal abnormalities in the embryo (2).
 In addition, it’s important that you eat a variety of vegetables from different food groups such as leafy greens, root vegetables, and cruciferous vegetables.
+They also provide fiber.

 Healthy fats are essential for fertility and a healthy pre-pregnancy diet because they make up a large part of cell membranes which keep all cells healthy.

 Eating plenty of fish, taking flaxseed oil or cod liver oil will provide omega-3 fatty acids which improve mental development in embryos and blood flow to the uterus (10).
 On the other hand, omega 6 fatty acids found in vegetable oils promote inflammation which impairs implantation of an embryo.
-Instead use olive oil when cooking at home and butter or ghee when consuming raw vegetables.
+Instead use olive oil or avocado oil when cooking at home.

 Carbohydrate intake is important to improve egg quality and regular menstrual cycles because they help release the hormone that stimulates egg development, ovulation and implantation (16).
 Healthy carbohydrate sources include barley, brown rice, buckwheat and whole grains such as rye breads and oatmeal.